Green Wadham

 Biodiversity (Net Positive)

 We want many generations of future students to enjoy our grounds.
-Our Gardens team manages their activities to reduce environmental impact while keeping the grounds looking beautiful.
-The SU Ethics and Environment Reps support this with biodiversity initiatives to help Wadham to be Biodiversity Net Positive.
+Our Gardens team manages their activities to reduce environmental impact and help Wadham to be Biodiversity Net Positive while keeping the grounds looking beautiful.
+The SU Ethics and Environment Reps support these initatives.

 Waste

 We strive to reduce the amount of waste produced in College and to reuse and recycle whenever possible.
-Wadham’s first internal waste audit took place on Monday 2 June 2025.
+Wadham’s first internal waste audit took place in June 2025.
 The findings from the audit helped us to review our practices and to take the actions needed to improve them.
+We have implemented an engagement plan with set targets to reduce waste and improve recycling rates over the next five years.
+Our collaboration with Food Rescuers, a student-led charity supporting the homeless in Oxford, ensures that leftover food from our Refectory is distributed to those in need each weekday in term time.

 Water